TechDocsStudio/biel-docs/docs/installation/react.md

     Replace `<YOUR_PROJECT_ID>` with your project's ID from the [Biel.ai dashboard](../quickstart.md#2-create-a-project).

-1. Start your React app by running `npm start` or `yarn start` in your terminal.
+3. Start your React app by running `npm start` or `yarn start` in your terminal.
 Once it compiles successfully, verify that the chatbot appears and functions correctly on your site.

 ## Next steps

-For more about customization and additional features exploration, check out the [customization](/customization) section.
+- [Customize](/customization) the widget's appearance, behavior, and tone.

-Need assistance?
-We're here to help!
-Reach out to us at [Biel.ai Support](https://biel.ai/contact).
+- [Connect integrations](/integrations) like GitHub Actions, MCP, or Zapier.